 The Normal and Malignant Hematopoeisis Research Affinity Group brings together investigators engaged in a variety of clinical, translational and basic research.
 Activities of the group, including a rich seminar series and annual retreat, facilitate the progress of an ever-expanding web of researchers with a common interest in broad areas of hematopoiesis within the CHOP Research Institute, the Children’s Hospital campus, and beyond.
 This avenue to combining expertise in specific areas from new interchanges beyond the clinic and the individual laboratory will speed the Hospital’s advances in promoting bench-to-bedside research.

 Most diseases are caused by malfunctions of a protein.
 A defective receptor may preclude proper function of pancreatic cells; an altered protein may lead to malignant transformation, or the inability of a hormone to be secreted may lead to abnormal organ development.
 Understanding the changes in the expression or function of proteins is therefore key to developing therapies.

-Gaining such understanding, however, is no small feat because each of the 30,000 genes in human DNA can encode more than one form of a protein, increasing the complexity of the information contained in DNA.
+However gaining such understanding is no small feat, because each of the 30,000 genes in human DNA can encode more than one form of a protein, increasing the complexity of the information contained in DNA.
 In addition, not every pathologic change is due to a single gene mutation.
 In many diseases, the alteration is in an atypical realignment of interacting proteins.